Daniel-KM/Omeka-S-module-Timeline/README.md

 TODO
 ----

+- [x] Create a view helper.
-- [ ] Create a view helper and restructure the blocks.
+- [ ] Allow to use a query in the view helper
+- [ ] Restructure the blocks and genericize the view helper.
 - [ ] Integrate attachments for the exhibit and improve the form (hide all by default except resource),
 - [ ] Integrate Numeric data type Interval and Duration (?).
 - [ ] Create the json for knightlab directly from the controller, not the js in view.